danealohabib/research/README.md

 # Biomed titles 1946 - 2012

-First some prelimary scripts you have to run to get the data in order.
-These are listed below.
+The final Jupyter Notebooks for the replication is called "CogExt_Preprocessing_and_Inspection_V2.ipynb".
+Full information on the python notebooks is listed under the header "Python Notebooks".

+## Data Processing

+This section wil show you the steps I took to process the data.

-## Convert Paper Titles to CSV
+### Convert Paper Titles to CSV
 The first step is the convert all of the paper titles into csv files.
 This is done by running the python file called convert_to_csv.

 This script accepts one requires argument (--input) that specifies the path to folder with the raw paper titles.
 You can specify the output directory by optional argument --output.
 If you don't specify the output directory, a directory called "paper_titles_processed" will be created and will contain all the CSV files.
 This is what I did for this analysis - I created a new folder called "paper_titles_processed".

 Example code to run the file: python convert_to_csv.py --input paper_titles

-## Join CSV Paper Titles
+### Join CSV Paper Titles

 Joined all of the csv files into one large dataframe that contains all of the paper titles.
 This was done using the purr package in R. This script is titled "join_titles_R".
 Outcome: creates a data set called "joined_titles".

-## Data Processing
+### Data Wrangling

 All of the data wrangling is done in R. Everything is documented.